stelviodev/stelvio/docs/docs/concepts/customization.md

 #### Nested Object Replacement

+This applies to dict-based customize values (see the [Shallow Merge](#how-customization-works) note above — callables aren't merged).
 When customizing nested objects, the **entire nested object is replaced**, not merged:

 ```python
 # ❌ This replaces entire encryption config - kms_key is lost!